 At Castle Newnham we teach Religious Education, following the National curriculum and also the Agreed Syllabus as set out by Bedford Borough, Central Bedfordshire and Luton.
 Our RE curriculum asserts the importance and value of RE for all pupils.

-In Key stage 1 (years 1 and 2) we monitor pupils’ progress continually using a set of national curriculum key objectives.
-We use a phonics program called Sounds-Write together with a variety of other quality reading schemes such as Oxford Reading Tree.
-At the end of year 1 pupils will take part in the national Phonics Screening Check where pupils read a set of 40 words (mixture of real and nonsense words) to a teacher.
+In Reception, Year 1 and 2 we use a phonics program called Sounds-Write together with a variety of other quality reading schemes such as Oxford Reading Tree.
+The pupils will take part in phonics lessons.
+We ask that parents help the children to practice their phonics, reading and spelling with them at home.
+Towards the end of year 1 pupils will take part in the national Phonics Screening Check where pupils read a set of 40 words (mixture of real and nonsense words) to a teacher.
 At the end of year 2 pupils take part in the national end of key stage one SATs assessments.
 It is our intention that whilst going through these assessments pupils feel confident happy and positive about their own learning and do not feel under any pressure at such a young age.

 During the children’s early reading, they will be provided with sound-write books which match the learning that has taken place in the phonics lessons.
 Once they have become confident and competent readers, they will progress onto books from Oxford Reading Tree scheme.
 We may also provide the children with other books not from Oxford Reading Tree as we want our pupils to have exposure to a range of high quality books including different genres, styles of writing and authors.
 The children are expected to read both in school and at home.